-- Make sure you are able to access the 2:32 minute AMAZE video, "Pregnancy and Reproduction Explained".
-If necessary, ask your IT folks to give you access to this website: https://amaze.org/video/pregnancy-reproduction-explained/ - Make enough copies of the teacher resource: "Sperm, Egg and Fertilized Egg," for half the students in your class.
-Cut up each sheet to create individual sets of all four images. - Draw a basic diagram of the uterus and associated structures, using the student worksheet, "How Pregnancy Happens" as a guide, and cover it with the screen - or, if you will be showing the video on the white board, cover it with flipchart paper.
+- If you cannot download the 2:32 minute AMAZE video, "Pregnancy and Reproduction Explained" to your desktop, ask your IT folks to give you access to this website: https://amaze.org/video/pregnancy-reproduction-explained/ - Make enough copies of the teacher resource: "Sperm, Egg and Fertilized Egg," for half the students in your class.
+Cut up each sheet to create individual sets of all four images. - Draw a basic diagram of the uterus and associated structures, using the student worksheet, "How Pregnancy Happens" as a guide, and cover it with the screen or, if you will be showing the video on the white board, cover it with flipchart paper.